red8012/portkey/README.md

 To get more instructions and useful examples, please clone and run `python examples/example.py` in this repository and open `examples/example.html` in the browser to see interactive examples.

+If you just want to see the documentation without installing anything, please visit [documentation](https://rawgit.com/red8012/portkey/master/examples/example.html).
+Please note that none of the buttons will work in this way because the page is served statically without the portkey server.

 ## Performance

 Portkey focuses on convenience, not performance.
 However, it is still possible to do more than 2000 round-trip communications per second between the server and the client (on localhost).
 It should be sufficient for non-realtime usage.